-Transport Canada announced that passengers on domestic flights were allowed to possess up to 30 grams of cannabis in their checked or carry on baggage as of October 17, 2018.
-The Canadian Air Transport Security Authority (CATSA) updated their screening procedures to reflect the changes brought about by the Cannabis Act.
+Transport Canada announced that passengers on domestic flights were allowed to possess up to 30 grams of cannabis in their checked or carry-on baggage as of October 2018.
+The Canadian Air Transport Security Authority (CATSA) updated its screening procedures to reflect the changes brought about by the Cannabis Act.

-Therefore, you should be able to bring cannabis or CBD oil in carry-on luggage, as long as it adheres to the usual on-board liquid limits.
+Therefore, you can bring cannabis or CBD oil in carry-on luggage, as long as it adheres to the usual onboard liquid limits.
 Please note that this is ONLY the case for flights within Canada.
 It remains illegal to fly internationally from Canada with marijuana.

-If you are traveling to places like New Zealand or Australia, CBD may not be allowed due to both nations’ strict stance on the restriction of fauna and plants.
+If you are traveling to places like New Zealand or Australia, CBD is likely not allowed due to both nations’ strict stance on the restriction of fauna and plants.
 When in doubt, it is best to contact the airline and ask whether or not it is legal (or advisable) to bring CBD aboard the plane.

 Final Thoughts on Travelling With CBD

 Aside from domestic Canadian flights, it is best if you follow the ‘when in doubt, leave it out’ mantra with regards to packing CBD.
-If you believe you need to use cannabidiol to take the edge off your nerves, consider using an edible or capsule before your flight, and before you check in your bags or go through security.
+If you believe you need to use cannabidiol to take the edge off your nerves, consider using an edible or capsule before your flight.
+You could also do this before you check in your bags or go through security.
 By doing so, at least you get the calming effects of the compound without risking arrest.

-Some readers will doubtless ignore the multiple warnings I have given in this article and bring CBD with them when boarding a plane.
-In this case, you need to ensure any CBD bottle you bring has less than 100ml of liquid in it; and it would also be wise to take the labels off the bottle just in case.
+Some readers will doubtless ignore the multiple warnings we have given in this article and bring CBD with them when boarding a plane.
+In this case, you need to ensure any CBD bottle you bring has less than 100ml of liquid in it.